SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     <#parameter name#>: <#parameter type#>

-For function parameters,
-the parameter name is used within the function body, but is not used when calling the function.
-For method parameters,
+A parameter has a local name,
-the parameter name is used as within the function body, and is also used as a label for the argument when calling the method.
+which is used within the function body, as well as an external name, which is used as a label for the argument when calling the method.
-The name of a method's first parameter is used only within the function body, like the parameter of a function.
+By default, the external name of the first parameter is omitted, and the second and subsequent parameters use their local names as external names.
 For example:

-.. testcode:: func-simple-param
+.. testcode:: default-parameter-names

-   -> func f(x: Int, y: String) -> String {
+   -> func f(x: Int, y: Int) -> Int { return x + y }
-          return y + String(x)
-      }
-   -> f(7, "hello")  // x and y have no name
-   << // r0 : String = "hello7"
-   ---
-   -> class C {
-          func f(x: Int, y: String) -> String {
-              return y + String(x)
-          }
-      }
-   -> let c = C()
-   << // c : C = REPL.C
-   -> c.f(7, y: "hello")  // x has no name, y has a name
+   -> f(1, y: 2) // y is labeled, x is not
-   << // r1 : String = "hello7"
+   << // r0 : Int = 3

 You can override the default behavior for how parameter names are used